TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

     The default filename is ``"{dirname}/clinic/{basename}.h"``.

   ``buffer``
-    Save up most of the output from Clinic, to be written into your file near the end.
+    Save up most of the output kutoka Clinic, to be written into your file near the end.
 For Python files implementing modules or builtin types, it's recommended that you dump the buffer just above the static structures for your module or